 - Why does my anus burn when i have diarrhea?

-- Why do my legs burn when i walk?
+- Why do my eyes water when i go outside?

-- Why do my lungs burn when i breathe?
+- Why do my legs burn when i put lotion on them?